ospalh/3d-printing/Rudolf_Koch_Probedruck/description_en.md

 Safety note:
 ¹ Aceton isn’t really poisonous.
-Nonetheless you should open the window and wear (latex) gloves, as it dries out the skin.
+Nonetheless you should open the window and wear (latex) gloves, as the fumes make you drowsy and the liquid dries out the skin.